newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 spun up).

 A couple of other Caffeine v2 and v3 differences:
-- v2 depends on `org.checkerfraemwork`, which is also relocated in the agent jar
+- v2 depends on `org.checkerframework`, which is also relocated in the agent jar
 - v3 depends on `org.jspecify`, which is also relocated in the agent jar
 - v3 changed from `TimeUnit` to `java.time.Duration`.
 The Caffeine3CollectionFactory handles this automatically.